 Firstly, always wash your spinach before use!

 After rinsing in cool water, drain the excess water and allow it to air-dry.
-You could also use a salad spinner to speed the process up a bit (this one’s a fan favorite!).
+You could also use a salad spinner to speed the process up a bit.

 Once your spinach leaves are dry, seal them in a plastic bag in your refrigerator (vegetable crisper drawer usually works best) for up to three days.
 If you have a vacuum sealer or a straw, you may use that to get the air out of the plastic bag, but be careful not to crush the spinach.

-Another option is this Rubbermaid produce container that keeps larger amounts of spinach fresh for longer.
+Another option is a plastic produce container that keeps larger amounts of spinach fresh for longer.

 Also, I like to freeze some spinach and add it to my morning smoothies.
 So yummy and healthy!